Junayd of Baghdad

 ~830–910

-“Sober Sufism — return to the world after fana, carrying knowledge of unity.”
+“A sober Sufi who returns to the world after fana, carrying knowledge of unity.”

 The four dimensions in the 16-axis model where this thinker scores highest.
 People in this archetype tend to lean the same way.